FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 ..
 R3

-Before beginning this tutorial,we would suggest having a working installation of LaTeX on your computer.
+Before beginning this tutorial, we would suggest having a working installation of LaTeX on your computer.
 You can do this by completing the tutorial titled "Installing LaTeX".